marjanana/sharing_world/_pages/music-download.md

 wp_booklet2_pages:
   - null
 ---
-<span style="font-size: 11px;">*Lyrics 4 Literacy is a TrademarkTM and Service MarkSM of Sharing World Entertainment, LLC</span>
+<span style="font-size: 11px;">*Lyrics 4 Literacy is a TrademarkTM and Service Mark℠ of Sharing World Entertainment, LLC</span>
 <!-- Begin MailChimp Signup Form -->
 <p style="text-align: center;"><style type="text/css">
   #mc_embed_signup{background:#fff; clear:left; font:14px Helvetica,Arial,sans-serif; }<br />  /* Add your own MailChimp form style overrides in your site stylesheet or in this style block.<br />     We recommend moving this block and the preceding CSS link to the HEAD of your HTML file. */<br /></style></p>